quicwg/multipath/draft-ietf-quic-multipath.md

 a PATH_ABANDON frame to indicate its own unwillingness to receive any packet on this path anymore.

-The PATH_ABANDON frame retires the associated Path ID.
+Receiption of the PATH_ABANDON frame is the first step to retire a path ID.
+However, the Path ID can only be retired after all active connection IDs for the Path ID have been retired.
-When an endpoint receives a PATH_ABANDON frame, it SHOULD NOT use the associated Path ID in future frames, except in ACK_MP frames for inflight packets and in MP_RETIRE_CONNECTION_ID frames for connection ID retirement.
+Still, when an endpoint receives an PATH_ABANDON frame, it SHOULD NOT use the associated Path ID in future frames, except in ACK_MP frames for acknowledging inflight packets and in MP_RETIRE_CONNECTION_ID frames for connection ID retirement.

 After a path is abandoned, the Path ID MUST NOT be reused